 She has shown internationally - including London Fashion Week, Origin, 'Dressed to Kilt' in New York, and ‘UK Now’ in Australia.

-Her clients include First Minister Nicola Sturgeon, mezzo soprano Katherine Jenkins, broadcaster Edith Bowman, Ch4's Gina Harding, singer Kezi Silverstone, The BBC, and Scottish Opera.
-Her work is featured in 3 books, and an album cover.
-Sally is featured in the film in new Fashion and Style Gallery at the National Museums of Scotland, and she has recently been appointed as a V&A Dundee - Design Champion.
+Her clients include several members of the Royal Family, First Minister Nicola Sturgeon, mezzo soprano Katherine Jenkins, broadcaster Charlotte Hawkins, The BBC, and Scottish Opera.
+Her work is featured in 4 books, and an album cover.
+Sally is featured in the film in new Fashion and Style Gallery at the National Museums of Scotland, and she has recently been appointed as a V&A Dundee Design Champion.

 Please note: directory profiles are paid for and maintained by individual makers or craft places.
 Craft Scotland is not responsible for incorrect details and we have no contact details other than those provided.